“Articles, Books, and More”

 Oxford Reference – over 300 reference resources, such as subject-specific encyclopedias, in all subjects

 Credo Reference – over 1k reference works in all subject areas

 Britannica Academic – a general encyclopedia intended for college students

-Biography in Context – information about notable people, both contemporary and historical, from a wide range of sources, such as biographical dictionaries, magazines, newspapers, and academic journals
+Gale in Context: Biography – information about notable people, both contemporary and historical, from a wide range of sources, such as biographical dictionaries, magazines, newspapers, and academic journals.

 Converse – to find books, both print and electronic, in Converse’s Mickel Library, go to our Discovery Service, type your terms in the search box, and select “Converse Catalog.”